RECAPEM

 • Decreased providing insulin: patient may miss insulin dose

 The old maxim that patients with T1DM are prone to develop DKA whereas T2DM are prone to develop HHS is not true!
 In fact, this depends on the baseline insulin level.
-If the baseline insulin drops below the level which is required to prevent ketogenesis, then metabolic profile shifts more toward DKA and if the insulin level is sufficient enough to prevent ketogenesis, then metabolic profile swings more toward HHS 2.
+If the baseline insulin drops below the level that is required to prevent ketogenesis, then the metabolic profile shifts more toward DKA and if the insulin level is sufficient enough to prevent ketogenesis, then the metabolic profile swings more toward HHS *.

-The hyperglycemic metabolic emergencies i.e. diabetic ketoacidosis (DKA) and hyperosmolar hyperglycemic state (HHS) are not all or none; rather it is a spectrum of metabolic derangement 3.
+The hyperglycemic metabolic emergencies i.e. diabetic ketoacidosis (DKA) and hyperosmolar hyperglycemic state (HHS) are not all or none; rather it is a spectrum of metabolic derangement *.
 These represent extremes of the same continuum, with different levels of insulin deficiency, dehydration, ketosis, and metabolic acidosis (figure 1).
-Indeed, both entities may coexist in one third of the cases.
+Indeed, both entities may coexist in one-third of the cases.

-There are three different ketone bodies which are produced to variable amounts in ketogenic states, including:
+Three different ketone bodies are produced in variable amounts in ketogenic states, including:

 1. Acetoacetate